MatteoDiGiorgio99/Pixel-Level-Segmentation-in-PETS-Dataset/README.md

 ### Notebooks

-- `Evaluate.py`: Used to display training and model performance.
+- `Evaluate.ipynb`: Used to display training and model performance.

-- `ResultsPaper.py`: Notebook containing the studies carried out and their results.
+- `ResultsPaper.ipynb`: Notebook containing the studies carried out and their results.

 ## Training